-Three certificate programs in health information technology, office assistant and medical transcription are designed to prepare graduates for an entry-level position or advancement in any of these fields.
-These programs offer an opportunity for students to learn the basic personal and technical skills needed to function in an office environment.

-The health information technology certificate program is designed to prepare students for medical records coding careers or other employment opportunities as health information technicians in hospitals, nursing homes, ambulatory care facilities, physician offices, home health agencies and other facilities that create or evaluate health records.
+The health information technology, medical transcription and office assistant certificate options are designed to prepare graduates for an entry-level position or advancement in any of these fields.
+These options offer an opportunity for students to learn the basic personal and technical skills needed to function in an office environment.
+The health information technology certificate option is designed to prepare students for medical records coding careers or other employment opportunities as health information technicians in hospitals, nursing homes, ambulatory care facilities, physician offices, home health agencies and other facilities that create or evaluate health records.
 Students are taught to interpret health record documents using knowledge of anatomy, physiology, clinical disease processes, pharmacology and medical terminology to identify codeable diagnoses and procedures.
-Graduates can take the Certificate
+Graduates can take the Certificate Coding Associate and Certificate Coding Specialist or Certificate Coding Specialist -- Physician Based examinations offered by the American Health Information Management Association.
+The medical transcripThe letter of recognition program in medical records coding focuses on the process of translating diagnoses and procedures described by doctors or other medical professionals into codes that are recognized and accepted by Medicare and other insurance programs.